algolia/instantsearch/docs/docgen/src/advanced/integrate-with-nuxt.md

 githubSource: docs/docgen/src/advanced/integrate-with-nuxt.md
 ---

-[Nuxt.js](https://nuxtjs.org) is a framework built on top of Vue.js that helps you built applications robust applications.
+[Nuxt.js](https://nuxtjs.org) is a framework built on top of Vue.js that helps you build robust applications.
 Nuxt.js has a strong focus in making sure your application can be [server side rendered](https://nuxtjs.org/guide/#server-rendered).

 In this guide, you will learn how to bootstrap a Nuxt.js project and then how to integrate Vue InstantSearch.